Miscellaneous Items part two

 Dave Mobley.

-Hi Dave, I would be interested to hear more for you to put on this page.
+John says: Hi Dave, I would be interested to hear more from you to put on this page.
 I have forwarded your email onto Reg who may reply direct to you.
-John

 Speedway in general lost a great friend when Selwyn Francis Burt passed away on Sunday May 16th 2010.
 Selwyn, a life member of the Christchurch Speedway Association was one of the founding members back in 1958.
 He was a noted Solo and TQ racer back at the old Aranui Speedway, riding for Canterbury in teams events alongside English legend Norman Parker and hometown heroes Mick Holland and Barry Briggs, before embarking on a very successful TQ career that saw him win two South Island titles.When Templeton Speedway (now known as Ruapuna) was being built he was one of a small group of enthusiasts that never gave up on the dream, when finance and labour became scarce.
 Once the track was completed he went back to riding Solos and racing the TQ's each night and again was to the fore winning a South Island Solo Championship and being one of the pacesetters in the TQs.